Houston vs Auburn Players to Watch - Second Round

 Top Players to Watch: Houston vs. Auburn - Second Round

-Marcus Sasser and Johni Broome are two players to watch on Saturday at 7:10 PM ET, when the Houston Cougars go head to head with the Auburn Tigers in the second round of the NCAA tournament at Legacy Arena at BJCC.
+When the Houston Cougars and Auburn Tigers square off in the second round of the NCAA tournament at Legacy Arena at BJCC on Saturday at 7:10 PM ET, Marcus Sasser and Johni Broome will be two of the top players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!